RockitBootcamp/Student-Resources/Tooling.md

 It's difficult remembering all the complex syntax of CSS3, especially with all the browser prefixes.
 This tool will generate CSS3 for you based on your form selections.

 ### [Caniuse](http://caniuse.com)
 There's tons of new features in CSS3 and HTML5.
 But not all of them are supported in every browser.
 When you want to use a modern feature, you might want to check if it's available in the browsers you want to support.
-It's easier to do a search from Google iteself for __"caniuse [whatever tool]"__, rather than going to the Caniuse site directly.
+It's easier to do a search from Google itself for __"caniuse [whatever tool]"__, rather than going to the Caniuse site directly.

 ### [Codepen.io](http://codepen.io/)
 Codepen.io was co-creaed by CSS-Trick's Chris Coyier.
 It allows anyone (even without an account) to spin up small HTML/CSS/JS examples for testing ideas.
 Your "pen" will have a unique URL so you can pass it around.
 It's a nice way of conveying you're questions or bugs to someone too.